SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

 }
 ```

-### 4. Execute the command when the user interacts
+### Execute the command when the user interacts

 The previous step demonstrated how to get a button to display in the web part's toolbar.
-Now we will perform an action when the user clicks the button.
+Now we will perform an action when the user selects the button.
 Note that `actionName` was defined as `targetProperty` in the last step and since this is a button we can ignore the `newValue` that comes in.

 ```typescript
 return {